M1 motorway: M1 junction 19 improvement

 Following the report of a public inquiry in March 2013, the Secretary of State for Transport announced on 18 July 2013 that work to update the Catthorpe Interchange at junction 19, between the M1 motorway, M6 motorway and A14 road, close to Catthorpe, would go ahead.
 Work on the £191 million three-layer interchange started in January 2014.
 The scheme was fully opened to traffic in December 2016.

 A421 dualling from Milton Keynes to M1 junction 13

-In conjunction with the M1 widening schemes and dualling of the A421 between M1 junction 13 and the A1 near St Neots (see above), proposals were made to widen the A421 between the M1 junction 13 in Bedfordshire and the Kingston roundabout in Milton Keynes.
+In conjunction with the M1 widening schemes and dualling of the A421 between M1 junction 13 and the A1 near St Neots, proposals were made to widen the A421 between the M1 junction 13 in Bedfordshire and the Kingston roundabout in Milton Keynes.
 Exhibitions were held in June 2005 which rejected proposals to re-route the road in favour of widening the current road.
 In 2005, the project was given an estimated total cost of £33 million.